ismaeltenango/ismael_resume/docs/index.md

 _Brigham Young University-Idaho_

-Transfer work of transcript classes from other colleges into BYU-Idaho's course catalog across 150+ courses.
+Transfer analysis work of official transcripts from students coming to BYU-Idaho creating equivalencies of a BYU-Idaho catalog with 700+ courses.
 Collaborated with 5 colleagues to ensure accurate equivalencies for transfer students.
-Managed private data for 1500+ transfer students.
+Managed private data for 20,000+ transfer students’ transcripts.
 Fostered clear communication within BYU CES to serve 30,000+ student records effectively.